 Here are the most common types of content these creators work on: articles, white papers, checklists, ebooks, and case studies.

 Video creators, also known as Youtube creators, vary widely in the way they approach content creation, the topics they cover, and how they integrate into the YT community.
+They use an effective YouTube Video editor to add more value to their videos before uploading them to this platform.

 Let’s check out the different metrics you need to consider if you want to become a video creator or want to hire a creator for your brand.